jeffwarnica/rhc-miq-quickstart/README.md

       * RHV and vSphere each have a RHEL template.
         OS=>Linux
         Prov Scope=>All
-      * The default configuration is going to have dialogs that key on Env, so tag the RHV and vsphere templates to some env, say:
+      * The default configuration is going to have dialogs that key on Environment, so tag the RHV and vsphere templates to some environment, say:
         Environment=>
            rhv->QA
            vmware->prod
+	  * Datastores and hosts and/or clusters should be tagged with at least prov_scope->all
   * You can copy the templates and create a combination with different environments, prov_scope env, os , etc, and/or tag some of the templates with '\_any_' as the environment Copy those templates with Windows-y names. per above, prov_scope, os, env